Q&A • Care Planning

 January 15, 20267 min read

-"I live in Chicago, but my parents are in Florida.
-I feel like I'm managing a crisis center from my kitchen table.
+"I live in San Francisco, but my parents are in Florida.
+I feel like I'm running a crisis center from my kitchen table.
 Is there a better way?"

 QUESTION FROM A READER